 Oh no!
 Not James Taylor again!!!!

 …is playing a few shows with Elton John.
 I would love to see them but the shows are in Brazil and Argentina.

-OK, you remember “Wonder Boy”, right?
-He sneezed and used up 100 tissues?
+Oh.
+Can’t you just go there?
+Well, Shana, the important thing is….
+It’s time for the Hpathy Quiz!
+You remember “Wonder Boy”, right?
+He sneezed 100 times and used up 100 tissues?
 Well, this time, his mother, “Wonder Woman”, is here and she went to a New Year’s Eve party and was attacked by Chickpeas!

 I wish I could have seen that…